iStokee/posh-flattener/README.md

 # Flatten Code Repository

 `posh-flattener` is a PowerShell utility that flattens the source code of a repository into a single text file, and optionally generates a tree-style map of the folder structure.
-It’s designed for tasks like code reviews, AI ingestion, or archiving, where having all relevant source in one file is useful.
+It’s designed mainly for aidong in AI ingestion, but could be used for tasks like code review or archiving, where having all relevant source in one file might be useful.

 ## Features